-A friend at Warner Bros. who had served as inspiration for the Eels tracks Susan’s House and Beautiful Freak, had suggested the retreat, where he was to spend the next ten days without communicating of any kind.
+A friend at Warner Bros. who had served as inspiration for the Eels tracks Susan’s House and Beautiful Freak, had suggested the retreat, where he was to spend the next ten days without communication of any kind.
 Although E has never specified where it was that he had visited in the early weeks of 1998, author Tim Grierson hints that it was most likely the California Vipassana Center, who describe their therapeutic process as being ‘for the total eradication of mental impurities and the resultant highest happiness of full liberation.’
-Despite not being able to talk or write, E had been told the story by Sean Coleman, a close friend whom he had collaborated with on an early solo album, 1993’s Broken Toy Shop.
-While some of his details would be inaccurate, describing Temple as a ‘serial killer,’ E became fascinated with the tale and, against the rules of the retreat, broke away from the group and took refuge in a bathroom where he wrote the lyrics for what would eventually become Souljacker part II.
+Despite not being allowed to talk or write, E had been told the story of Temple by Sean Coleman, a close friend whom he had collaborated with on an early solo album, 1993’s Broken Toy Shop.
+While some of his details would be inaccurate, describing Temple as a ‘serial killer,’ E became fascinated with the tale and, against the rules of the retreat, broke away from the group and took refuge in a bathroom where he wrote the lyrics for what would eventually become Souljacker Part II.

 In September 1998, Eels appeared on the British music show Top of the Pops to perform their latest single, which had been released almost two weeks earlier.
 Introduced by then-popular TV personality Jayne Middlemiss, Eels performed a stripped-down rendition of Last Stop: This Town, with their host later describing their appearance as ‘absolutely fantastic.’
 Behind the scenes, E was introduced to a young musician called John Parish, whose work with PJ Harvey had brought him minor acclaim.
 Parish was a fan of the band but, despite their joint publisher’s suggestion that they should work together, neither E nor Parish had any interest in collaborating at that time.

-Parish received a CD through the mail that featured cuts of Souljacker part I and Mother Mary, with a request from E that he visit him in Los Angeles to discuss their long-overdue collaboration.
+Parish received a CD through the mail that featured cuts of Souljacker Part I and Mother Mary, with a request from E that he visit him in Los Angeles to discuss their long-overdue collaboration.
 Taking a rough mix of music he had been working on, Parish flew from Bristol, England to Los Feliz in California, where he presented E with his instrumental track.
-When he returned the following morning, Parish was surprised to discover that E had already written lyrics for the track, now titled Dog Faced Boy.
+When he returned the following morning Parish was surprised to discover that E had already written lyrics for the track, now titled Dog Faced Boy.

 E took inspiration from a girl he once knew, who had suffered from excessive body hair as a child and had been dubbed ‘gorilla girl’ by her class mates, causing her to plead with her mother to shave her.
 Changing the protagonist to a boy, the song began with E writing, ‘Coming home from the school today, crying all along the way.
 Ain’t no way for a boy to be, begging ma to shave me please.’
 Impressed with the result, Parish returned home to England to work on new ideas and in January 2001 he arrived back in Los Angeles with several more tracks, which would eventually become What is This Note?, That’s Not Really Funny and World of Shit.

 Following on from the relatively upbeat Daisies of the Galaxy, E found that his new creative spurt saw him exploring all manner of bizarre and unpleasant subjects, often taking inspiration from those around him.
 Bus Stop Boxer was in reference to a tale he had been told by a studio engineer he worked with who, as a child, was dropped off at random bus stops and ordered by his father to beat up whatever kid was nearby.
-While Souljacker part I explored incest another song, Jungle Telegraph, told of a man who, after murdering someone following a deal-gone-wrong, escapes from the city and takes refuge in the wild.
+While Souljacker Part I explored incest another song, Jungle Telegraph, told of a man who, after murdering someone following a deal-gone-wrong, escapes from the city and takes refuge in the wild.

-With Siegel having performed bass on Souljacker part I, which had been recorded almost a year earlier, E and Butch had surrounded themselves with a new group of musicians.
+With Siegel having performed bass on Souljacker Part I, which had been recorded almost a year earlier, E and Butch had surrounded themselves with a new group of musicians.
 While Parish would perform several different instruments, including a melodica and stylophone, bass would be handled by Koool G Murder, a Los Angeles-based hip hop DJ and guitarist who would co-write the song Fresh Feeling with E. Joe Gore, an alumnus of UCLA, leant his guitar skills to two tracks, What is This Note? and Bus Stop Boxer.
 Programming on six of the twelve songs that would make their way onto the album were handled by Ryan Boesch, whose experience as an engineer and mixer with the likes of Lit and Foo Fighters would come into practice on several songs.

 One of the more pleasant tracks on the album was Fresh Feeling, which featured a sample of Selective Memory, an orchestral number from Daisies of the Galaxy.
 Its inclusion would earn composer Jim Lang a credit, despite having not worked on the record.
-Lang’s association with E went back to almost a decade earlier, when he played the accordion and keyboard on 1992’s A Man Called E. As noted in the inlay of Souljacker, Fresh Feeling was not the first Eels song to feature a sample of one of their earlier compositions, as Efils’ God – taken from Electro-Shock Blues – contained elements of a track of E’s from the late 1980s called Dog’s Life.
+Lang’s association with E went back to almost a decade earlier, when he played the accordion and keyboard on 1992’s A Man Called E. As noted in the inlay of Souljacker, Fresh Feeling was not the first Eels song to feature a sample of one of their earlier compositions, as Efils’ God – taken from Electro-Shock Blues – contained elements of a track of E called Dog’s Life.

-Twelve songs would be selected for the final cut of Souljacker, commencing with Dog Faced Boy and concluding forty minutes later with What is This Note?, with only one song running over four minutes in length.
-When the label requested that he record a bonus track he suggested an additional four, to be included as a bonus disc on the special edition.
-The label agreed and the additional CD, Rotten World Blues, featured previously unreleased material, while the British edition replaced the track Rotten World Blues with Mr. E’s Beautiful Remix.Souljacker part I was released through DreamWorks on 10 September 2001, one day before terrorist attacks in New York changed the world forever.
+Souljacker Part I was released through DreamWorks on 10 September 2001, one day before terrorist attacks in New York changed the world forever.
 Among the B-sides featured on the two-part single was a cover of the Elvis Presley classic Can’t Help Falling in Love, which had provided reggae group UB40 with a number one hit eight years earlier.
 The promotional video, directed by acclaimed German filmmaker Wim Wenders (perhaps best known for his 1980s classics Paris, Texas and Wings of Desire), introduced E’s new image; sporting a large, bushy beard and dark glasses.